EmbodiedSAM: Online Segment Any 3D Thing in Real Time: Experiment

 \section{Experiment}

 In this section, we first describe our datasets and implementation details.
 Then we compare our method with state-of-the-art VFM-assisted 3D instance segmentation methods online 3D segmentation methods to validate its effectiveness.
-We also apply ESAM in open-vocabulary and data-efficient setting to demonstrate its application potential.
+We also apply ESAM in data-efficient setting to demonstrate its application potential.
 Finally we conduct ablation studies to provide a comprehensive analysis on our design.
+More supplementary experiments can be found in appendix.